harvester/docs/docs/rancher/virtualization-management.md

 For Harvester v0.3.0 and above, virtualization management with the multi-cluster management feature will be supported using Rancher v2.6.x.

-1. First, you will need to install Rancher v2.6.1 or above.
+1. Firstly, you will need to spin up a Rancher with v2.6.3 or above of Harvester v1.0.0 management.
 For testing purposes, you can spin up a Rancher server using the following `docker run` command:
     ```
-    $ sudo docker run -d --restart=unless-stopped -p 80:80 -p 443:443 --privileged rancher/rancher:v2.6.2
+    $ sudo docker run -d --restart=unless-stopped -p 80:80 -p 443:443 --privileged rancher/rancher:v2.6.3
     ```

     !!!note
-        For a production environment setup, please refer to the official Rancher [docs](https://rancher.com/docs/rancher/v2.6/en/quick-start-guide/deployment/).
+        For a production Rancher server setup, please refer to the official Rancher [docs](https://rancher.com/docs/rancher/v2.6/en/quick-start-guide/deployment/).

 1. Once the Rancher server is up and running, log in and click the hamburger menu and choose the **Virtualization Management** tab.
 Select **Import Existing** to import the downstream Harvester cluster into the Rancher server.
 ![](./assets/vm-menu.png)